Company seal

 Physically, seals were previously used to make an impression on melted wax on the relevant document, although modern seals will usually only leave an indentation or impression on the paper (although sometimes a red wafer is used to imitate old red wax seals, and to make the sealing show up better on photocopies).

 In Asia

 The Chinese version of a company seal is known as a company chop and takes the form of a usually circular stamp.
 The term reportedly came from Indian English.
 Partially derived from East Asian seals, the chop has great legal significance and represents the whole company.
 Chops must be made by authorized stamp-makers and registered with public safety authorities.
 Forgery of stamps, including government stamps and company seals, is a criminal offense in China.

 Hong Kong also has a system of company chops, but it is not mandatory and can be replaced by a signature.
 In Singapore, a company chop is essential as it is in China.

 The company chop plays a central role in the two-year dispute between Arm Ltd. and its Chinese subsidiary.
-A rogue CEO kept control of the chop, preventing many avenues of firing.
+A rogue CEO kept control of the chop, thus exerting control on the company against the will of shareholders.